On/Off-Ramp, and cross-chain Swap via CeFi

 • The quoteId used in the order request is the same ID returned in the response from the POST /trading/quotes call.

 Use Case: Convert crypto to fiat at the market rate.
-The provider waits for confirmation of the crypto deposits before finalizing the settlement, ensuring atomic delivery of both sides.
+The provider waits for confirmation of the crypto deposits before finalizing the settlement, ensuring delivery versus payment (DVP).

 Settlement Type: DVP